 How does the Anhart network function like an anthill?

-Similarly, Anhart works to empower beneficiaries in a bottom-up way.
+Principles of bottom-up organization continue to shape Anhart’s path.
 Our buildings are tenant-led communities, where people take care of their home through employment, volunteer work, and consideration for their neighbours.
-In the Global Villages program, local leaders in areas of low GDP receive mentorship, loans and grants to build businesses and social infrastructure.
+In the Sustainable Villages program, local leaders in areas of low GDP receive mentorship, loans and grants to build businesses and social infrastructure.
 In both cases the local agents make decisions and build their own communities that become more complex as they grow.